-Jan recently completed 2 tours of the UK: with Mid Wales Opera as Moralès in Jonathan Miller's new production of Carmen; and with English Touring Opera's Spring 2015 Season, as part of which he sang Armando in L'assedio di Calais, covered Kaidama in The Wild Man of the West Indies, and performed Worsley in Shackleton's Cat.
-Autumn 2015 sees Jan at Wexford Festival Opera, singing L'exempt de guet in Le Pré aux clercs by Hérold and Sagrestano in Tosca.
-He studies with Gary Coward in London and future plans include rejoining ETO for their Spring 2016 tour.
+Jan recently completed 3 tours of the UK: with Mid Wales Opera as Moralès in Jonathan Miller's new production of Carmen; and two seasons with English Touring Opera (Spring 2015 and 2016), as part of which he sang Armando in L'assedio di Calais, covered Thoas in Iphigenie en Tauride, and performed Worsley in Shackleton's Cat and Little Ray in Dust Child for their education department.
+Autumn 2015 saw Jan at Wexford Festival Opera, singing L'exempt de guet in Le Pré aux clercs by Hérold and Sagrestano in Tosca.
+He studies with Gary Coward in London and future plans include rejoining ETO for their Spring 2017 tour.

-Jan has performed several principal roles in operas at the RWCMD.
+Jan performed several principal roles in operas at the RWCMD.
 Outside college, he has sung with student-run companies such as Opera'r Ddraig, Sforza Baroque and Shadow Opera.
 He was thrilled to be able to sing the part of Blues Singer in the Street Chorus in Leonard Bernstein's MASS as part of the BBC Proms 2012 at the Royal Albert Hall with the BBC National Orchestra of Wales.
 2012 also saw Jan working with British Youth Opera as an understudy.
-Recent highlights include singing for HRH The Prince of Wales as part of the St David's Day celebrations at the RWCMD and performing Smirnov in Walton's The Bear at La Mortella (the composer's home on Ischia).
+College highlights included singing for HRH The Prince of Wales as part of the St David's Day celebrations at the RWCMD and performing Smirnov in Walton's The Bear at La Mortella (the composer's home on Ischia).
 Summer 2013 engagements included covering Peter in Hänsel und Gretel for Garsington Opera, performing Escamillo in Carmen for Winterbourne Opera, and participating in BYO's production of Britten's Paul Bunyan as a principal and understudy, as well as returning to the Tête à Tête Opera Festival in Micromegas, a new opera by Tom Floyd.
 Autumn 2013 saw Jan performing Eisenstein for OperaUpClose.

-2014 work included workshopping Carina (a new opera by Nicholas Ansdell-Evans) for ENO, performing bass solos in Messiah in India with the South West Festival Chorus, baritone solo in Brahms' Ein Deutsches Requiem in Eynsham, 2nd Prisoner in Fidelio and understudy Forester in Cunning little vixen for Garsington Opera, and Peter in Hänsel und Gretel at West Green House as part of Garsington Opera's Young Artist Programme.
+2014 work included workshopping Carina (a new opera by Nicholas Ansdell-Evans) for ENO, performing bass solos in Messiah in India with the South West Festival Chorus, the baritone solo in Brahms' Ein Deutsches Requiem in Eynsham, 2nd Prisoner in Fidelio and understudy Forester in Cunning little vixen for Garsington Opera, and Peter in Hänsel und Gretel at West Green House as part of Garsington Opera's Young Artist Programme.